 DANNY: Then why don't you go to sleep?

 JACK: I can't.
 I've got too much to do.

 Bartok's Music for Strings, Percussion and Celeste begins.
-This had accompanied the earlier maze sequence when Jack overlooked the maze as Danny and Wendy wound their way about it, and the scene where Danny approached the forbidden room 237 and found it locked but then saw a vision of the girls.
+This had accompanied the earlier maze sequence when Jack overlooked the indoor maze as Danny and Wendy wound their way about it outside.
+The same music was played in the scene where Danny approached the forbidden room 237 and found it locked but then saw a vision of the girls.
 We are reminded that just as Dick had told him never to go to that room, Wendy had just told Danny not to go to this suite, but Danny had talked her into letting him go.